Does the Bible actually teach that souls live on when the body dies? Short story: no.

 Why suppose that the only way for Moses and Elijah to be miraculously present on the mountain in the first century AD is for their immaterial souls to be present?
 Why could this not have been a bodily appearance?
 It is hardly a natural event, after all, it is a one-off miraculous event.

 More important, however, is the fact that 1) is, according to the narrative in Matthew 17, not true.
 Moses and Elijah were not miraculously present on the mountain.
 “But the disciples saw them!”
 Yes they did, but remember that this was a vision.
 If you rely solely on the New International Version then you might not have realised this.
-However in verse in any fairly literal version, Matthew records Jesus as saying “Tell nobody the vision (horama) until the Son of Man has risen from the dead.”
+However in any fairly literal version, Matthew records Jesus as saying “Tell nobody the vision (horama) until the Son of Man has risen from the dead.”
 Horama is the standard Greek word for a “vision,” something that is seen but is not actually present.

 According to the text of Matthew’s Gospel, and the words of Jesus in particular, Moses and Elijah were not actually present, but what the disciples saw was really a vision.

 So in short: Even if Moses and Elijah were actually present, that fact would say nothing about mind-body dualism.
 After all, it was a miracle, and the miraculous presence of the immaterial souls of these two men is hardly the obvious explanation, as opposed to them being alive again.
-Secondly and more importantly, the presence of Moses an Elijah does not need to be explained at all, because they were not present.
+Secondly and more importantly, the presence of Moses and Elijah does not need to be explained at all, because they were not present.
 This was a vision, according to the very passage in question.
 It is a vision with a message that has clear emphasis in Matthew’s Gospel.
 In Matthew 5 Jesus declared that he had come to fulfil the Law and the Prophets, and now in Matthew 17 we have a vision of Moses (representing the law) and Elijah (representing the prophets) conversing with Jesus, who was the fulfilment of them both.
 This was a visionary depiction of Jesus’ teaching about himself.

 Today you will be with me in Paradise